Bridwell shines as Angels beat Twins 2-1

-Bridwell (3-1) was strong throughout, out-dueling Twins All-Star Ervin Santana while scattering four hits and stranding seven on base.
+Bridwell focused on staying in line with the catcher, not moving laterally, during his off days to get back on track.

+''Parker pitched with his back against the wall the whole game, all our guys did,'' Angels manager Mike Scioscia said.

-Cameron Maybin completed a double steal in the sixth, stealing home as Calhoun took second and giving the Angels a two-run cushion that helped end their three-game losing streak.
+Up 1-0 in the sixth, Cameron Maybin stole home as Calhoun took second to give the Angels a two-run lead.

+''I wouldn't say that early run was any comfort level.
+We had to keep going,'' Scioscia said. ''We just did a really good job on the mound and held those guys down tonight.''

-Santana (10-6) went nine innings and allowed two runs and seven hits.
+Santana (10-6) went nine innings - his major league-leading fourth complete game of the season - and allowed two runs and seven hits.
 But Brian Dozier's RBI single in the seventh was all the Twins could muster against Los Angeles.

 Angels closer Bud Norris earned his 12th save in 14 opportunities.